Does Your Car Insurance Cover You When Driving Other Cars?

 When you slide into the driver's seat of a borrowed car, a rental, or a friend's vehicle, your personal auto insurance doesn't vanish — but it doesn't work the same way it does on your own car, either.
 The single most important principle to understand is this: car insurance primarily follows the car, not the driver.

 That means the vehicle owner's policy is almost always the first line of defense.
 But your own policy can still play an important role — and knowing exactly when it kicks in, and when it doesn't, can save you from a very expensive surprise after an accident.
+For a broader look at what your policy actually contains, our guide on how to read your car insurance policy is a great place to start.

 The Permissive Use Rule: When the Owner's Policy Covers You

 When you borrow someone's car with their knowledge and consent, you're covered under what insurance companies call permissive use.
 This is a standard provision in most personal auto policies that extends the vehicle owner's liability, collision, and comprehensive coverage to a driver who has been given explicit or reasonably implied permission to use the vehicle for personal purposes.
+Coverage is intended for occasional use — insurers commonly define this as up to 12 times per year, though frequency thresholds can vary by insurer and state.

 Here's how coverage stacks up in a typical borrowed-car scenario: